-MODULE #3 REGULATORY FUNCTION
+MODULE #3 - REGULATORY FUNCTION

-This Module is rated only when triggered by a rating of "1" or higher on the "Regulatory; Body Control/Emotional Control" item in the Life Functioning Domain of the Comprehensive Version.
-It is not rated on the Reassessment Version.
+This module is rated only if triggered by a rating of "1" or higher on the Regulatory; Body Control/Emotional Control item in the Child Behavioral/Emotional Needs Domain of the Comprehensive Version.

 Rating EATING Please rate the highest level from the past 30 days.
 0 No evidence of problems related to eating.
 1 Mild problems with eating that have been present in the past or are currently present some of the time causing mild impairment in functioning.
 2 Moderate problems with eating are present and impair the child's functioning.
 Infants may be finicky eaters, spit food or overeats.
 Infants may have problems with oral motor control.
 Older children may overeat, have few food preferences and not have a clear pattern of when they eat.
-3 Severe problems with eating are present putting the child at risk developmentally.
+3 Severe problems with eating are present putting the infant/child at risk developmentally.
 The child and family are very distressed and unable to overcome problems in this area.

 Rating ELIMINATION Please rate the highest level from the past 30 days.
 0 There is no evidence of elimination problems.
-1 Child may have a history of elimination difficulties but is presently not experiencing this other than on rare occasion.
-2 Child demonstrates problems with elimination on a consistent basis.
+1 Infant/child may have a history of elimination difficulties but is presently not experiencing this other than on rare occasion.
+2 Infant/child demonstrates problems with elimination on a consistent basis.
 This is interfering with child's functioning.
 Infants may completely lack a routine in elimination and develop constipation as a result.
 Older children may experience the same issues as infants along with encopresis and enuresis.
-3 Child demonstrates significant difficulty with elimination to the extent that child/parent is in significant distress or interventions have failed.
+3 Infant/child demonstrates significant difficulty with elimination to the extent that child/parent is in significant distress or interventions have failed.

 Rating SENSORY REACTIVITY Please rate the highest level from the past 30 days.
 0 There is no evidence of sensory reactivity that is hyper- or hypo- reactive.
-1 Child may have a history of sensory issues or have mild issues currently that are controlled by caregiver support.
-2 Child demonstrates hyper/hypo reactivity to sensory input in one or more sensory modality such that impairment in functioning is present.
-3 Child demonstrates significant reactivity to sensory input such that caregiver cannot mediate the effects.
+1 Infant/child may have a history of sensory issues or have mild issues currently that are controlled by caregiver support.
+2 Infant/child demonstrates hyper/hypo reactivity to sensory input in one or more sensory modality such that impairment in functioning is present.
+3 Infant/child demonstrates significant reactivity to sensory input such that caregiver cannot mediate the effects.

 Rating EMOTIONAL CONTROL Please rate the highest level from the past 30 days.
-0 Child has no problems with emotional control.
-1 Child has mild problems with emotional control that can be overcome with caregiver support.
-2 Child has a moderate level of problems with emotional control that interferes most of the time with functioning.
+0 Infant/child has no problems with emotional control.
+1 Infant/child has mild problems with emotional control that can be overcome with caregiver support.
+2 Infant/child has a moderate level of problems with emotional control that interferes most of the time with functioning.
 Infants may be difficult to console most of the time and do not respond well to caregiver support.
 Older children may quickly become frustrated and hit or bite others.
-3 Child has a significant level of emotional control problems that is interfering with development.
+3 Infant/child has a significant level of emotional control problems that is interfering with development.
 Caregivers are not able to mediate the effects of this.